PlaidCloud/website/content/en/docs/tasks/debug-application-cluster/debug-application.md

 <!-- overview -->

-This guide is to help users debug applications that are deployed into Kubernetes and not behaving correctly.
+This guide is to help users debug applications that are deployed into PlaidCloud and not behaving correctly.
 This is *not* a guide for people who want to debug their cluster.
 For that you should check out [this guide](/docs/tasks/debug-application-cluster/debug-cluster).